soumendrak/website-v2/content/projects/osm.md

 ## Contributions

-- I have been contributing to the OSM Foundation for the past two years and have made significant contributions to the OSM community.
+- I have been contributing to the OSM Foundation for the past two years and have made significant contributions to the OSM India community.
 - Few of my contributions include:
   - Mapped [over 3500 kilometers](https://overpass-turbo.eu/s/1Qns) of roads in India.
   - Mapped 75% of the buildings in Bhubaneswar[^1].